-THE ACADEMY'S FREE-HAND DRAWING PRIZES FOR THE HIGHER SCHOOLS OF PHILADELPHIA AND VICINITY
+THE ACADEMY'S FREE-HAND DRAWING PRIZES IN THE HIGHER SCHOOLS OF PHILADELPHIA AND VICINITY

-The Board of Directors of The Pennsylvania Academy of the Fine Arts have established a system of prize awards for original Free-hand Drawing by students of the higher schools of the city of Philadelphia and vicinity, in order to encourage ease and facility in correct Free-hand Drawing, to discover students who possess talent, and to offer them the advantages of the Academy.
+The Board of Directors of The Pennsylvania Academy of the Fine Arts have established a system of prize awards for original Free-hand Drawing by students of the higher schools of the city of Philadelphia and vicinity in order to encourage ease and facility in correct Free-hand Drawing, to discover students who possess talent, and to offer the advantages of the Academy to those who deserve them.

-A first prize of \$10 and a second prize of \$5 will be awarded by the Academy upon the recommendation of the instructor of the class for the best and second best drawings made by a regularly enrolled student of each school.
+A first prize of \$10 and a second prize of \$5 will be awarded by the instructor of the class for the best and second best drawings made by a regularly enrolled student of each school.

-The drawing must be made free haud from a cast or other object assigned by the instructor and must be the unaided work of the student, without criticism.
+The drawing must be made free hand from a cast or other object assigned by the instructor and must be the unaided work of the student.